EmanueleGallone/VagrantOpen5GS/README.md

 vb.cpus = <number of cpus>
 ```

+## Warning
+You will be using 3-4 Terminals.

 ## Configuration

 * On free5gs-VM, edit amf.yml and upf.yml as described in https://open5gs.org/open5gs/docs/guide/01-quickstart/ (in /etc/open5gs/**amf.yml** put the NGAP address = [Free5GSVM-IP], and in /etc/open5gs/**upf.yml** GTPU Address = [Free5GSVM-IP]).
 Restart the services with: